The age of wizards and demons had passed centuries earlier, in the time of Middle Earth.

 Their men had traded with them on the south side of the mountains, but they could not go through the mines as their men had done, to let them know of their need.
 The demons in the mines, seeing this new danger, had closed them out.

-They could not physically search beyond their own boundaries for themselves now, and into those realms they’d once traded with, having been denied the needed freedom to go where they needed to look, but there were other entities, friendly to them, that could go beyond the mountains as they waited.
+They could not physically search beyond their own boundaries for themselves now, and into those realms they’d once traded with, having been denied the needed freedom to go where they needed to look.
+However, there were other entities, friendly to them, that could go beyond the mountains as they waited.

 The birds, in their migrations, crossed them twice each year, but few outside of their community spoke the language of the birds or understood it anymore.